Skip to main content

 Troubleshooting

 Agent stays on “Pending” in the UI.
 Check the agent’s logs for the polling line and a healthy HTTP listener.
 The most common causes are a mistyped SEVVO_TEMPORAL_ADDRESS or a revoked deployment token.
 Reprovision the deployment and relaunch with the new value.
 Invalid agent environment on boot.
 The container exits with a list of every invalid variable.
 Fix them and restart — the agent does not partially start.
 SEVVO_TEMPORAL_TLS_CERT and SEVVO_TEMPORAL_TLS_KEY must be set together.
 If you enable mTLS, you must provide both.
 They must be base64-encoded PEM blobs (including headers).
 Preview queries fail with connection refused.
 The agent runs the query — not the control plane.
-The source database must be reachable from the agent’s host, not from sevvo’s network. connection is not found when running a sync.
+The source database must be reachable from the agent’s host, not from sevvo’s network.
+The console cannot connect to the data-plane URL.
+Open the URL from the same browser while connected to the VPN and verify that /healthz returns ok.
+Check private DNS, the TLS certificate, firewall or security-group rules, Kubernetes Service/Ingress configuration, and the URL saved for the deployment.
+Testing the URL from sevvo’s control-plane network is not meaningful because the browser makes this connection directly. connection is not found when running a sync.
 The agent resolves connector credentials through the control plane at runtime.
 Re-save the connection from the UI if its control-plane credential payload is missing or stale.